pycabook/pycabook/manuscript/part_2_the_clean_architecture/chapter_02_a_basic_example.md

 {icon: github}
 B> Git tag: [chapter-2-command-line-interface-step-1](https://github.com/pycabook/rentomatic/tree/chapter-2-command-line-interface-step-1)

-You can execute this file with `python cli.py` or, if you prefer, run `chmod +x cli.py` (which make it executable) and then run it with `./cli.py` directly.
+You can execute this file with `python cli.py` or, if you prefer, run `chmod +x cli.py` (which makes it executable) and then run it with `./cli.py` directly.
 The expected result is an empty list

 ``` sh
 $ ./cli.py